Krantz Family Center for Cancer Research

 Single-cell dynamics

 Pancreatic ductal adenocarcinoma (PDAC) is a highly lethal and treatment refractory disease.
-Molecular subtyping of PDAC remains in its nascent stages and does not currently inform clinical management or therapeutic development.
-We developed and optimized a single-nucleus RNA-seq method and discovered treatment-associated changes in cellular composition and expression programs, including enrichment of a novel neural-like malignant program in residual tumors after chemoradiation.
-Our high-resolution molecular framework elucidates the inter- and intra-tumoral diversity of PDAC; treatment-associated remodeling; and clinically relevant prognostication, which can be harnessed to augment precision oncology efforts in PDAC.
+Molecular subtyping of PDAC is rudimentary and does not currently inform clinical management or therapeutic development.
+We optimized single-nucleus RNA-seq to discover treatment-associated changes in cellular composition and state, including enrichment of a novel neurallike malignant program in residual tumors after chemoradiation.
+Our high-resolution molecular framework elucidates the inter- and intra-tumoral diversity of PDAC, treatment-associated remodeling and clinically relevant prognostication to enable precision oncology in PDAC.

 Ongoing Projects:

-- Elucidating cell state plasticity in therapeutic resistance and underlying genetic and epigenetic mechanisms
+- Elucidating (epi)genetic contributions to cell state plasticity in therapeutic resistance

 - Studying developmental lineages and mechanisms of metastasis in pancreatic neuroendocrine tumors